 By Yuki Yaku and Fly.
-Released in Japan as “Jaku Chara Tomozaki-kun” by Shogakukan.
+Released in Japan as “Jaku Chara Tomozaki-kun” by Gagaga Bunko.
 Released in North America by Yen On.
 Translated by Winifred Bird.

 As I write this review, the Tomozaki anime is about to start, and I am very curious to see how it does, given how much of this series is just dialogue with very little action.
 It’s about two gamers, and at times reads a lot like you’re reading their gaming log, particularly when characters get together to try to decide how to fix things.
 On the bright side, Tomozaki has improved by leaps and bounds, and there is very little “normie” chatter here.
 He barely feels like Hachiman at all now.
 That said, he is somewhat humbled when he tries to apply the same lessons he, a shy cynical introvert, learned over months to Tama-chan, who is merely very serious and dedicated, and when she tries his helpful hints, she improves far faster than he ever did.
 That said, the true star here is probably Kikuchi, who starts high above everyone else and just soars ever higher.
 It’s a shame girls like her are never the lead.